 Grinding & Scraping

 Grinding and scraping furnace noises usually point to dry bearings within the furnace blower motor.
 These bearings need regular lubrication to maintain proper function.
-If you have a preventive maintenance plan with Estes Services, your technician handles this during an furnace maintenance tune up.
+If you have a preventive maintenance plan with Estes Services, your technician handles this during an Atlanta furnace maintenance tune up.

 If your furnace completes a cycle but produces a loud rumble through the house, this is a cause for concern.
 It could be fuel is continuing to burn in the combustion chamber even though the burners are shut down.